bcbio/bcbio-nextgen/docs/contents/atac.md

 The following steps are taken within the bcbio pipeline:

-* Trims reads prior to aligning them
 * Cleans up the alignments by removing duplicates, multimappers and any reads aligning to mitochondria.
 * BAM files are then split into separate BAM files for nucleosome free (NF), mononucleosome (MN), dinucleosome (DN) and trinucleosome (TN) fractions
 * Peaks are called separately on each fraction and also calls peaks on all of the fractions together.
-* Bigwig files are generated for the full BAM (all fractions together) and bedgraph (.bdg) files are generated for each fraction.
+* Bigwig (.bw) files are generated for the full BAM (all fractions together) and bedgraph (.bdg) files are generated for each fraction.
 * Consensus peaks of the nucleosome free peaks are created by choosing the peak with the highest score when peaks overlap, described more in depth in the [bedops